Assignments

 The oscilloscope allowed us to observe real-time voltage variations from the LDR sensor.
 Since this is an analog device, the output signal changes continuously instead of switching only between two fixed states.

 These variations occur because the resistance of the LDR changes depending on the light intensity.
-When the sensor is covered or in low light conditions, its resistance increases, which produces a different voltage level in the circuit.
-On the other hand, when the sensor is exposed to high light or strong brightness, its resistance decreases, causing the voltage to change again.
+When the sensor is covered or in low light, its resistance increases, producing a higher voltage at the divider midpoint.
+When exposed to high light or strong brightness, its resistance decreases, causing the voltage to drop.

 - Maximum voltage when the sensor is exposed to high light